ringosham/ToggleSneak/README.md

 ## Installing

+Uses Forge

+Starting from version 3.3.
+No extra dependencies required

-Requires PlayerAPI for 1.12.
+Versions older than 3.3 requires PlayerAPI for 1.12.
 Obtainable in this [repository](https://github.com/Tommsy64/PlayerAPI/releases)

 ## Contributing